zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-getting-started.md

          For more dev/test scenarios, see [https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md#gallery-package-development-and-debugging-testing-in-production](https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md#gallery-package-development-and-debugging-testing-in-production).

+<a name="setting-up-for-azure-portal-development-maintain-development-environment"></a>
+## Maintain development environment

+Developers need to keep their development environments current while they are implementing extensions.
+They should occasionally revisit the software that was installed as specified in top-extensions-install-software.md to ensure that their development platforms use the most recent software that is compatible with Azure Development.
+For example, http://aka.ms/portalfx/downloads specifies the most recent edition of the Azure Portal SDK.

  <!--TODO: Determine whether there  is a more direct way to make the following link:
     [/gallery-sdk/generated/gallery-items.md#Gallery Item Specificiations](/gallery-sdk/generated/gallery-items.md#gallery-item-specificiations) -->